android/sunflower/README.md

   * [LiveData][13] - Build data objects that notify views when the underlying database changes.
   * [Navigation][14] - Handle everything needed for in-app navigation.
   * [Room][16] - Access your app's SQLite database with in-app objects and compile-time checks.
-  * [ViewModel][17] - Store UI-related data that isn't destroyed on app rotations.Easily schedule
-     asynchronous tasks for optimal execution.
+  * [ViewModel][17] - Store UI-related data that isn't destroyed on app rotations.
+Easily schedule asynchronous tasks for optimal execution.
   * [WorkManager][18] - Manage your Android background jobs.
 * [UI][30] - Details on why and how to use UI Components in your apps - together or separate